Moldova Energy Information

 Renewable in % Electricity Production

-According to the Moldovan Energy Strategy 2030, Moldova aims to increase the share of renewables in the country's final energy consumption to 17% in 2020 (27.8% reached in 2017), with a specific goal of 10% in transport.
-Electricity from renewables (mostly from wind and biogas) is expected to reach 17% of the total electricity consumption in 2020 (6% in 2018).
+The objective goal set in the Moldovan Energy Strategy 2030 to increase the share of renewables in the final energy consumption to 17% in 2020 was overreached (27.5% in 2018).
+The share of renewables in transport is only 0.3% compared to the objective of 10% in 2020.
+Electricity from renewables (mostly from wind and biogas) is expected to reach 17% of the total electricity consumption in 2020 (6% in 2019.
 The Strategy also planned 400 MW worth of additional wind and solar generation capacities through tenders.

 Interactive Chart Moldova Share of Renewables in Electricity Production (incl hydro)